-Students classified as "No Show" for both of the first two weeks will be administratively withdrawn from the class.
+Students classified as "No Show" for the first week may be administratively withdrawn from the class.

-A "No Show" means not completing the Acceptance of Syllabus/Course Expectations Quiz and not registering for MyAccountingLab for week one and no attempt of (discussion forum, homework & chapter exam) assignments as stated in the course syllabus for week two.
+A "No Show" means not completing the Acceptance of Syllabus/Course Expectations Quiz and not registering for MyAccountingLab for week one.

-Students who have not completed more than 40% of their assignments due (discussion forum, homework & chapter exams) at the 60% point will be considered as "not actively participating" in the class and may be administratively withdrawn with a grade of "WF".
+Students who have not completed more than 40% of their assignments due (discussion forum, dynamic study module, homework & chapter exams) at the 60% point will be considered as "not actively participating" in the class and may be administratively withdrawn.